Tunnels & Trolls: History

 Ken St. Andre, a public librarian in Phoenix, Arizona, liked the idea of fantasy role-playing after reading a friend's D&D rule books but found the actual rules confusing, so he wrote his own.
 "I just wanted something I could play with my friends at a reasonable price, with reasonable equipment,” he said.
 The first edition of Tunnels & Trolls was self-published in April 1975.
-In June 1975, publisher Flying Buffalo Inc. released a second edition of the game, and Tunnels & Trolls quickly became D&Ds biggest competitor.
-Tunnels & Trolls had similar statistics, classes, and adventures to Dungeons & Dragons but introduced a points-based magic system and used six-sided dice exclusively.
-According to Michael Tresca, Tunnels & Trolls presented a better overall explanation of its rules, and "brought a sense of impish fun to the genre".
+Flying Buffalo Inc. published a second edition of Tunnels & Trolls in June 1975, which soon became a serious competitor to D&D. Tunnels & Trolls had similar game statistics, character classes, and adventures to Dungeons & Dragons but used a magic system based on points and used only six-sided dice.
+According to Michael Tresca, Tunnels & Trolls explained its rules better overall, and "brought a sense of impish fun to the genre".

 The game underwent several modifications between the original release and when the 5th edition of the rules was published in 1979.
 This edition was also translated and published abroad in the United Kingdom, Germany, France, Italy, Finland, Japan, and it entered these markets before Dungeons & Dragons did in most cases.

 In 1999, Pyramid magazine named Tunnels & Trolls one of "The Millennium's Most Underrated Games".
 Editor Scott Haring said of the game "everybody knows this was the second ever fantasy roleplaying game ...
 But to dismiss it as just an opportunistic ripoff would be grossly unfair.
 Flying Buffalo's T&T had its own zany feel – it was much less serious than D&D – and a less-complicated game system."

 In 2005, Flying Buffalo updated the 5th edition rules with a "5.5" publication that added about 40 pages of extra material.
 That same year, Fiery Dragon Productions produced a 30th Anniversary Edition under license in a tin box complete with CD, map, monster counters, and two new versions of the rules.
 Ken St. Andre used the opportunity to extensively update the style of play and introduce new role-playing concepts, such as character level determined by character attribute statistics instead of arbitrary numbers of experience points.
 The 30th Anniversary rules are generally known as the 7th edition.
 The 7th edition also introduced a skills system.
 The 7.5 edition was released in 2008 by Fiery Dragon, being an update and clarification on the 30th Anniversary Edition.